 What Is a Stacked Bar Chart?

 A stacked bar chart is a variant of the bar chart.
-A standard bar chart compares individual data points with each other.
-In a stacked bar chart, parts of the data are adjacent (in the case of horizontal bars) or stacked (in the case of vertical bars, aka columns); each bar displays a total amount, broken down into sub-amounts.
+In this version, data may be displayed as adjacent (horizontal bars) or stacked (vertical bars).
+Each bar displays a total amount, broken down into sub-amounts.

 Equivalent subsections are the same color in each bar.
 This formatting makes it easy to compare both the whole picture and the components of each bar, as seen in the (fabricated) data below.